 The last reports about the loss of biodiversity are alarming.
 1 million animal and plant species are now threatened with extinction(1).
 Among those, bees and other pollinators are in a critical situation and 40% of invertebrate pollinators species are facing a risk of extinction.

-Almonds and macadamia depend heavily on pollinators’ activity, and the steep decrease in pollinators’ population is undoubtedly endangering our food diversity as a whole.
+Almonds and macadamia depend heavily on pollinators’ activity.
+The steep decrease in pollinators' population and the loss of biodiversity in general is undoubtedly endangering out food diversity as a whole.
 Loss of habitat, use of pesticides, pests and diseases, and climate change are the main reasons for this decline.